The Art at Montmartre

 The masks were recreated in 2010

-The driving force behind Montmartre's reopening in 2010, the journalist and entrepreneur behind the public health portal NetDoktor and the streaming service TV 2 Play, Rune Bech, persuaded the then 51 years older Mogens Gylling to recreate his famous work in a new incarnation.
+The driving force behind Montmartre's reopening in 2010, the journalist and entrepreneur who created, among others, NetDoktor and TV 2 Play, Rune Bech, however, persuaded the then 51-year-old Mogens Gylling to create a new incarnation of his famous work.

-Mogens Gylling's ten new masks were put back on the wall by the artist himself during the Copenhagen Jazz Festival in July 2010 - an event that found its way to the media at the time.
+Mogens Gylling's ten new masks were hung on the wall by the artist himself during the Copenhagen Jazz Festival in July 2010 with the help of his son Tavs Gylling - an event that found its way to television and newspapers.

-In connection with the noise protection of Montmartre in 2023, the uninsulated wall on which the masks hung upon in both 1959 and 2010 unfortunately had to be replaced.
+In connection with the noise protection of Montmartre in 2023, the uninsulated, nubbed wall on which the two sets of masks hung from first 1959 and since 2010 unfortunately had to be removed.
+The masks were then briefly scattered among various temporary decorations in the club.

 An original mask appeared suddenly from the US